Architecture & Design Portfolio Preparation Guide (University Interviews)

 What inspired or influenced it

-What medium you used, and why
+What medium did you use, and why

 Whether it was a school project or independent work